anaruz-source/capstone-travel-app/README.md

 Avatar from google, there's also a default one for email users!

-A ```session is of 60min duration```, after that it will be shutdown from server side no matter what is user is active or not (it would be good to reinit that countdown later on)
+A ```session is of 60min duration```, after that it will be shutdown from server side no matter what  user is active or not (it would be good to reinit that countdown later on)

 > step 2